-The CCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the ICE FOD in the Washington Field Office through their chain of command within one hour of the claim.
+The CCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the ICE FOD in The New Orleans Field Office through their chain of command within one hour of the claim.
 The FOD shall make the appropriate notification to ERO headquarters.